llpeterson/congestion/issues.rst

 available and deciding whether new reservations can be admitted.
 Routers may also have to make sure each host lives within the reservation it made.
-If a host sends data faster than it claimed it would when it made the reservation, then that host's packets are good candidates for discarding, should the router become congested.
+If a host sends data faster than it claimed it would when it made the reservation, then that host’s packets are good candidates for discarding, should the router become congested.
 On the other hand, a feedback-based system can imply either a router- or host-centric mechanism.
 Typically, if the feedback is explicit, then the router is